 Along the way, SBA found their sound.
 A mix of Houndmouth's harmonic soul and early Head and the Heart's harmony-rich songwriting, Sousa and Doran's voices intertwine to tell earnest, lyrical stories, amid jangly acoustic / electric guitars, thumping bass, and talented drummer Heidi Crampton's dynamic stick work.

 In 2019, SBA received an Iguana Fund Grant from Club Passim to make a full-length album, and their focus is on creating a work of art that resonates.
-In the meantime, their new single 'Clean' drops July 9th.
-Check back here for updates on the album.
+In the meantime, their new single 'Clean' dropped July 9th, premiered by Music Injection in Australia, and labeled "everything a folk-rock aficionado could ask for" by The Deli Magazine.

 Copyright 2016 - Strangers by Accident